 Selected political issues associated with the institutions, culture, and politics of the United States; international or comparative politics; or political theory, thought, or philosophy.
 All students will complete a major research essay on a topic of their choice.
+May be re-taken for credit with different topics.
+Repeated courses will count as a 300 level POLS elevtive.

-103; 105; 240; and 225, 235, or 245; senior status or the permission of the department chair.
+Senior status or the permission of the department chair.